Thomacdebabo/VarroAI/README.md

 This project aims to eliminate the need to manually count the amount of varroa for each beehive.
 Instead we want to use classical computer vision algorithms combined with machine learning.

+## How does it work?
+In a first step the script uses thresholding and the opencv blob detector to find possible varroa parasites.
+This process requires the varroa to be on a white background and tries to mask out anything else.
+This process will return a set of small images containing the found blobs.
+The AI will now classify all the blobs as either a varroa hit or a false positive and return the amount of them.
+Alternatively you can go manually through all the possible hits to extend the dataset or evaluate the accuracy of the AI.

 ## Training the model
 I made a small GUI so we can track the training progress.
 It provides a small selection of filters and some examples.
 It also allows you to save your models and load already trained ones.